-What’s with this “spectrum” talk?
+What’s with this “bipolar spectrum” talk?
 The DSM is the official rule book of diagnoses, right?

 Bottom line: The “bipolar spectrum” view used to be regarded as radical, breaking away from the DSM.
 But it’s not radical anymore.
 It’s practically mainstream now.
 Both ways of looking at diagnosis have value.
 Use both.

-First of all, let’s get this straight: the Harvard-associated Bipolar program has been using a spectrum approach to diagnosis since 2004.
-They say “Do you have bipolar disorder, or not?” is the wrong question.
-The right question is “how bipolar are you?”
-Gary Sachs, M.D., of Harvard.
+First of all, let’s get this straight: the Harvard-associated mood disorders clinic has been using a spectrum approach to diagnosis since 2004.
+They say “how bipolar are you?” rather than “Do you have bipolar disorder, or not?”.
 In their Bipolarity Index they give tremendous weight to family history and age of onset of depression.
 These factors are markers of bipolar disorder and yet they are not in the DSM, even the new DSM.
 So anyone who’s insisting the DSM is the only way to approach bipolar diagnosis is hanging on to an old system.
 Let me show you…

 Just consider the genetics: there are 226 genes associated with bipolar disorder.Nurnburger Imagine how many combinations are possible.
 If each gene had only two variations — many have far more — that would be 35,000 different versions.
 Okay, say half of those are variations are not really different becaus they lead to a single common pathway.
 That’s still at least 17,000 variations?